Dakota State University students walking around campus

 • A clear understanding of other work in the field and how that work informs or influences this project.

-• A reasonable and appropriate timeline ensures project completion.
+• Reasonable and appropriate timeline that ensures project completion.

 Submission Information

-Projects will be evaluated under the auspices of the University Research Committee and the Office of Graduate Studies.
-Successful applicants will be required to present their work at DSU’s annual Research Symposia on the week of March 20, 2023, via poster session/media slides (other formats for presentation are available for creative projects).
+Projects will be evaluated under the auspices of the Office of Graduate Studies.
+Successful applicants will be required to present their work at DSU’s annual Research Symposia on March 19, 2025 via poster session/media slides.
 A poster template will be provided to aid with the process.
 Special arrangements will be considered for remote students unable to travel to the Research Symposia.
-Additionally, successful applicants will be required to provide a written summary of their project and findings at the conclusion of the project.
+Additionally, successful applicants will be required to provide a written summary of their project and findings to the Dean of Graduate Studies at the end of the Spring 2024 term.
 This written summary may also include (as appropriate for the project), additional content, such as software or hardware, photographs, manuscripts, etc., as outlined in the proposed deliverables.

 DOs and DON’Ts: